lazarevtill/Servo-Cam/QUICKSTART.md

 1. Click "Start Monitoring"
 2. Badge should change to "🔴 MONITORING ACTIVE"
 3. Move your hand in front of camera
-4. Servos should track the movement
+4. Watch the console or web UI overlay to confirm motion is detected (servos stay in patrol sequence)
 5. Check your webhook endpoint for notifications

 ## Troubleshooting